1,000+ Opportunities

 It is obvious that grant funding will result in sustainable improvements in this community.
 18 |2025-2026 Kansas Preschool Pilot (KPP) Grant Requirements

-Based on current listing details, eligibility includes: Kansas unified school districts (USDs) and other entities partnering with Kansas school districts are eligible.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Kansas unified school districts (USDs) and other entities partnering with Kansas school districts are eligible.
+Confirm the full requirements in the official notice before applying.